heymeowcat/nexus-apis/MCP_INTEGRATION.md

 5. Enter the following details:
    - **Server Name**: `Nexus Onboarding/Offboarding MCP`
    - **Server Description**: `Handles automated employee onboarding and offboarding workflows with HRMS integration, compliance checks, and system provisioning`
-   - **Server Command**: `node src/mcp-server.ts`
+   - **Server Command**: `npx -y tsx src/mcp-server.ts`
    - **Working Directory**: Path to your nexus-apis project

-### Configuration for Vercel Deployment
+#### Configuration for Vercel Deployment

-Since the MCP server uses stdio transport, you'll need to run it locally or on a server where Microsoft Copilot can execute the command.
-For cloud deployment:
+Since the MCP server uses stdio transport, it is designed to run locally or on a server where the client can execute the command.
+It is not exposed via HTTP on Vercel.

-1. **Option A - Local MCP Server**: Run the MCP server on your local machine or a dedicated server, and configure Copilot to connect to it
-2. **Option B - Serverless Function**: Convert to HTTP transport (requires code modifications)

 ## Available Tools